-Hiking around the Basque Coast Geopark is one of the best ways of discovering the local Flysch, Karst, and its culture.
+Hiking around the Basque Coast Geopark is one of the best ways of discovering the local Flysch, Karst, and its history.
 Between Zumaia and Dena you can do a 60 million years trek in an 8-hour walk!
 I mean, you can watch 60 million years of geological history in 8 hours, while taking in the magnificent views!
-Though, if you have a full day, you can also do short treks.
+Though, if you don’t have a full day, you can also do shorter treks.
 We strongly advise you to do the Algorri trail which starts from the San Telmo chapel and covers the most exciting chapter of the Flysch.
 This is also where the most you can find the most beautiful views.
-This is a scenery that you won’t forget easily!
+This is one scenery that you won’t forget easily!

 It’s a fairly easy walk with only 1.5 Km, although you should take about 1 hour to do because you’ll want to stop, enjoy and take lots of pics.
 Note that the trail takes you to the edge of the cliff which could be dangerous and difficult for children and people who are afraid of heights.

-Boat Ride in the Geopark
+Boat trip in the Geopark